gvwilson/sensibleadventures/bookster/bookster.md

 Queçenne burst into tears when her mother told her what had happened to Fraederiq.
-"You'd best go up to your lessons," Laeuc told his younger daughter, watching helplessly as his wife gathered their oldest child into her arms and made soothing noises.
+"You'd best go up to your lessons," Laeuc told his younger daughter, watching helplessly as his wife gathered their older daughter into her arms and made soothing noises.

 "I suppose," Erileine said.
 It didn't seem right, practicing verbs after what had just happened, but what else could she do?